 • “……. chuseyo” (…….., please)

 Generally, every dish will have a bit of fish or seafood splash to it.
 If you want to remain meat and ocean-free, then kimbap (sushi roll) is your best bet (approx. $1.30-$2.00, it’s also the cheapest thing on the menu)!
 But you’ll still have to baego it.
 Baego means the equivalent to “without” or “hold”.
-A friend of mine, Anika, taught me this word and it’s been a silver life-saver for me when I order in restaurants.
+Knowing it has been a life-saver.

 • Baego kieran (without egg)